klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/CodeExeNewDotNet/readme.md

 * Full support for D/Invoke and Syswhisper (1-2)
 * Support for PowerShell artifacts (with built-in AMSI bypass and code obfuscation)

 **Disclaimer**: Please note these are just differences.
-The aim of this tool was to allow a framework to provide users to craft their own artifacts by using a template engine and a language among C/C++, C# and PowerShell.
+The aim of this project was to create a framework to provide users to craft their own artifacts by using a template engine and a language among C/C++, C# and PowerShell.
 PEzor, instead, iss a full-fledged PE packer that works just great, and was designed to support several pre-defined techniques and output formats.
 It can still bypass Defender and other EDR after years of public exposure,